TheBigBookMan/grad-dip/Human Interaction/Intro to Human Computer Interaction.md

 		- **Absolute**-
 			- 1:1 mapping between input and output spaces
 			- position sensing devices like tablet
+			- things like tablet because you are moving directly from one edge to another with real space the same as on screen space
 		- **Relative**-
 			- input controls the relative position of the cursor (always indirect)
 			- motion sensing devices like hte mouse
+			- example is cursor because you move a few cm may equal inches on the screen
 	- **Direct vs Indirect Control**-
 		- **Indirect Devices**-
 			- display surface is not input surface